Skip to main content

 PDF Logo

-As required by law, the Railroad Retirement Board (RRB) submits annual financial reports to Congress on the financial condition of the railroad retirement and railroad unemployment insurance systems.
+As required by law, the Railroad Retirement Board (RRB) submits annual financial reports and triennial actuarial valuations to Congress on the financial condition of the railroad retirement system, as well as annual financial reports on the railroad unemployment insurance system.
 These reports must include recommendations for any financing changes that may be advisable to ensure the solvency of the systems.
-In June, the RRB submitted its financial reports on the railroad retirement and railroad unemployment insurance systems.
+In June, the RRB submitted its 29th Actuarial Valuation of the railroad retirement system’s assets and liabilities and its financial report on the railroad unemployment insurance system.

-The following questions and answers summarize the findings of these reports.
+The following questions and answers summarize the findings of both reports.

 1. What were the assets of the railroad retirement and railroad unemployment insurance systems last year?

-As of September 30, 2021, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust (NRRIT) and the railroad retirement system accounts at the Treasury, equaled $30.4 billion.
+As of September 30, 2023, total railroad retirement system assets, comprising assets managed by the National Railroad Retirement Investment Trust (NRRIT) and the railroad retirement system accounts at the Treasury, equaled $26.5 billion.
 The Railroad Retirement and Survivors’ Improvement Act of 2001 established the NRRIT to manage and invest railroad retirement assets.
-The cash balance of the railroad unemployment insurance system was $50.6 million at the end of fiscal year 2021, after reflecting loans from the railroad retirement system totaling $105.4 million in principal plus interest.
+The cash balance of the railroad unemployment insurance system was $362.8 million at the end of fiscal year 2023.

 2. What methods did the RRB use in forecasting the financial condition of the railroad retirement system?

-In the valuation, the RRB projected the various components of income and outgo of the railroad retirement system under optimistic, moderate and pessimistic employment assumptions for the 25 calendar years 2022-2046 (projection period).
+In the valuation, the RRB projected the various components of income and outgo of the railroad retirement system under optimistic, moderate, and pessimistic employment assumptions for the 75 calendar years 2023-2097 (projection period).
 The RRB combined the projections of these components and calculated anticipated investment income to project balances in the railroad retirement accounts at the end of each year of the projection period.

-3. What did the RRB conclude in the 2022 report of the financial condition of the railroad retirement system?
+3. What did the RRB conclude in the 29th Actuarial Valuation of the financial condition of the railroad retirement system?

-The RRB concluded in the report that, barring a sudden, unanticipated, large decrease in railroad employment or substantial investment losses, the railroad retirement system will experience no cash-flow problems during the next 25 years under any employment assumption.
+The RRB concluded in the report that, barring a sudden, unanticipated, large decrease in railroad employment or substantial investment losses, the railroad retirement system will experience no cash-flow problems throughout the 75-year projection period under any employment assumption.

 Under the current financing structure, actual levels of railroad employment and investment return over the coming years will largely determine whether corrective action is necessary.

-5. Did the RRB recommend any railroad retirement payroll tax rate changes in the 2022 report of the railroad retirement system?
+5. Did the RRB recommend any railroad retirement payroll tax rate changes in the 29th Actuarial Valuation of the railroad retirement system?

 6. What methods did the RRB use to evaluate the financial condition of the railroad unemployment insurance system?

-The economic and employment assumptions that the RRB used in the unemployment insurance report correspond to those used in the 2022 report of the retirement system.
-The RRB made projections for various components of income and outgo under optimistic, moderate, and pessimistic employment assumptions for the period 2022-2032.
+The economic and employment assumptions that the RRB used in the unemployment insurance report correspond to those used in the 29th Actuarial Valuation of the retirement system.
+The RRB made projections for various components of income and outgo under optimistic, moderate, and pessimistic employment assumptions for the period 2024-2034.

-The RRB’s 2022 railroad unemployment insurance financial report was also generally favorable.
-Even as maximum benefit rates increase 50 percent (from $82 to $123) from 2021 to 2032, the RRB projected that the unemployment insurance system’s experience-based contribution rates will respond to fluctuating employment and unemployment levels and, with short-term borrowing, maintain fund solvency.
+The RRB’s 2024 railroad unemployment insurance financial report was also generally favorable.
+Even as maximum benefit rates increase 59 percent (from $87 to $138) from 2023 to 2034, the RRB projected that the unemployment insurance system’s experience-based contribution rates will respond to fluctuating employment and unemployment levels and maintain fund solvency.
 (Under experience-rating provisions, the RRB determines each employer’s contribution rate based on changing benefit levels.)
+However, under the pessimistic employment assumption, there exists the possibility of small loans in fiscal years 2028 and 2029 that will be repaid in fiscal year 2029.

 Unemployment levels are the single most significant factor affecting the financial status of the railroad unemployment insurance system.
 However, the system’s experience-rating provisions and its surcharge trigger for maintaining a minimum balance help ensure financial stability during periods of adverse economic conditions.